BackendStack21/fast-gateway/README.md

   // HTTP proxy
   routes: [{
     // Optional `fast-proxy` library configuration (https://www.npmjs.com/package/fast-proxy#options)
-    // base parameter defined as the route target
+    // base parameter defined as the route target.
+Default value: {}
     fastProxy: {},
-    // Optional flag to indicate if target uses the HTTP2 protocol
+    // Optional flag to indicate if target uses the HTTP2 protocol.
+Default value: false
     http2: false,
     // Optional path matching regex.
 Default value: '/*'
     // In order to disable the 'pathRegex' at all, you can use an empty string: ''